 The more a person drinks, the more tolerant to alcohol the body becomes and the more dependent the brain may be on its interference.
 When alcohol’s effects wear off, someone who is dependent on it may suffer from withdrawal symptoms that can range from mild to life-threatening.

 Alcohol withdrawal is likely to start between six hours and a day after the last drink, as reported in American Family Physician.
 Withdrawal can be broken down into three stages of severity:

 - Stage 1 (mild): anxiety, insomnia, nausea, abdominal pain and/or vomiting, loss of appetite, fatigue, tremors, depression, foggy thinking, mood swings, and heart palpitations

 - Stage 2 (moderate): increased blood pressure, body temperature and respiration, irregular heart rate, mental confusion, sweating, irritability, and heightened mood disturbances

 - Stage 3 (severe/delirium tremens): hallucinations, fever, seizures, severe confusion, and agitation

-Alcohol withdrawal is highly individual, and it is influenced by several factors, such as length of time drinking, the amount consumed each time, medical history, presence of co-occurring mental health disorder, family history of addiction, childhood trauma, and stress levels.
+Alcohol withdrawal is highly variable, and it is influenced by several factors, such as length of time drinking, the amount consumed each time, medical history, presence of a co-occurring mental health disorder, family history of addiction, childhood trauma, and stress levels.
 The use of other drugs in conjunction with alcohol can also influence withdrawal and increase the potential dangers and side effects.
 The more dependent on alcohol a person is, the more likely the person is to experience more severe withdrawal symptoms.
 Each person may not go through every stage of withdrawal, therefore.